kothariabhi/MongoDB-ShowDBsLike/README.md

         Path : /home/abhinandan/.mongorc.js

 All the content(functions or objects) of .mongorc.js will get included whenever you start mongo shell.

+Uses :
+showDBsLike()           # It will display all the databases.